MatePocs/boardgame_recommendation/README.md

 ## Modelling

 ### Metric
-I am using `RMSE`, which stands for Root Mean Squared Error, to compare the performance of different models.
-Other available metrics in the `Surprise` package were `MAE` and `MSE`.
+I used `RMSE`, which stands for Root Mean Squared Error, to compare the performance of different models.
+Other available metrics in the `surprise` library are `MAE` and `MSE`.

 ### Model Training Process
 I trained all the different available models in the `surprise` library.
 My process was the following: